ceremcem/server-connection-speed-test/README.md

 1. Test the download speed from your server from your current location:

-	1. Run `./download-speed-from-server.sh`
+	1. Run `./download-speed-from-server.sh` on the target server
 	2. Follow the instructions

 2. Test the upload speed to your server from your current location:

-	1. Run `./upload-speed-to-server.sh`
+	1. Run `./upload-speed-to-server.sh` on the target server
 	2. Follow the instructions

 3. Test the machine's maximum possible upload and download speeds: